sx-bet/sportx-js/README.md

 # sportx-js

-Be your own bookmaker and fill orders programmatically with the SportX API!
+Be your own bookmaker and fill orders programmatically with the SX Bet API!

 Questions?
 [Join our chat](https://discord.gg/xXUynCX)

 ## Install

-`yarn add @sportx-bet/sportx-js`
+`yarn add @sx-bet/sportx-js`

 or

-`npm i @sportx-bet/sportx-js`
+`npm i @sx-bet/sportx-js`

 This library is compiled down to es6 and works in node and the browser.